Basin Electric has a diverse energy portfolio including coal, wind, natural gas, and nuclear.

 Go to the Clean Power Plan 111(d) page for our review of the plan.

 - April 28, 2017, the D.C.
-Circuit Court of Appeals in Washington, D.C., ruled to hold the Clean Power Plan in abeyance, or temporary suspension, for 60 days.
+Circuit Court of Appeals in Washington, D.C., ruled to hold the Clean Power Plan litigation in abeyance, or temporary suspension, for 60 days.
+The abeyance continues.

 - March 30, 2017, EPA Administrator Scott Pruitt sent letters to governors advising them they are under no obligation to adhere to the Clean Power Plan.